kriserickson/kriserickson.github.com/_posts/2014-07-28-mobile-frameworks-kendoui.md

 say jQuery Mobile) and almost 3 Megs of Css.
 When you produce a keno application, you only include a small portion of that but getting your head around 4 megs of code is large task.
 While you can get up and running with Kendo in a few hours I never got to the point where I felt truly comfortable with the large codebase.
-I will use either two types of libraries in a project, ones that are small enough and well documented that I have no problem rolling up my sleeves and fixing or customizing them if needs be, or libraries that I feel are so robust and well tested that I can use them like built in features in the browser (jQuery for example, when it starts acting weird I know it is almost always something I have done and spelunking into the jQuery codebase usually leads to more frustration than edification so I treat it closer to plumbing than a library).
+I will use either two types of libraries in a project:

+1. Ones that are small enough and well documented that I have no problem rolling up my sleeves and fixing or customizing them if needs be.
+2. Or libraries that I feel are so robust and well tested that I can use them like built in language features (a library like jQuery for example, when it starts acting weird I know it is almost always something I have done and spelunking into the jQuery codebase usually leads to more frustration than edification so I treat it closer to plumbing than a library).

 It should also be noted that while the Kendo code is not complicated, and fairly easy to read it contains no comments (this may be available in the Professional version, I am not sure) so you are kind of on your own when you go looking at the code.
 Customizing the CSS is done through their [ThemeBuilder](http://demos.telerik.com/kendo-ui/mobilethemebuilder/) which gives a little bit of